ReexpressAI/OpenVerification/README.md

 1. Constructing synthetic negatives (detailed in this repo)
 2. Generating classifications, uncertainty estimates, and explanations over the label=0 and label=1 instances.
 See commit c0e4d6c1ad7ec9b05b89093697a5a199267c5fbd (i.e., the version 1.1.1 release) of [`mcp_utils_llm_api.py`](https://github.com/ReexpressAI/reexpress_mcp_server/blob/main/code/reexpress/mcp_utils_llm_api.py) of the Reexpress MCP Server.
-3. [Separately for the Reexpress MCP server, we use an additional model to compose the output from the LLMs from Step 2.
+3. [Separately for the Reexpress MCP Server, we use an additional model to compose the output from the LLMs from Step 2.
 The classifications from Step 2 and the hidden states from this additional model are then the input to an SDM estimator to determine the predictive uncertainty.]

 > [!TIP]
 > We primarily provide this for researchers interested in generating additional synthetic negatives.
-Generally speaking, we recommend *not* using these prompts, model, and parameters for future generations in order to create additional variance in the distribution of negatives, so knowing these parameters can be useful toward constructing a diversity of approaches.
+Generally speaking, we recommend *not* using these prompts, this model (`gpt-4.1-2025-04-14`), nor these parameters for constructing additional negative examples in order to create additional variance in the distribution of negatives.
+In particular, it is recommended to use an altogether different model than `gpt-4.1-2025-04-14`.

 [^1]: Alternatively, if you want to change the models, prompts, and/or generation parameters of the classifications (over label=0 and label=1 instances) already in the dataset, you should create four new columns for that output: modelNAME; modelNAME_verification_classification; modelNAME_confidence_in_classification; modelNAME_short_explanation_for_classification_confidence (or comparable information if you are also changing the structure of the model output itself).